suncoast-devs/handbook/meta/lecture-notes-project/lectures-to-do.md

 # Lecture topics to do

-##Once you pic a section, send a pull request with your name added next to it
+## Once you pick a video, send a pull request with your name added next to it

 ## Pick a cohort